gen740/Preview.vim/README.md

-# PreVeiw.nvim
+# Preview.vim

 Preview Markdown Plugin For Vim/Neovim

+This Project is WORK IN PROGRESS.
+There might be some big change on future commit ...

 ## Feature

-- live preview ( fast realtime sync, you don't have to type ":w" to update preview )
+- Live preview ( fast & realtime sync )
-- custom theme ( you can use typora theme, or any other custom theme you like )
-- light weight
+- Light weight

+## Dependencies
+- npm
+- denops

 ## Installation